-The Graduate Record Examination (GRE) must be completed and results submitted to MTSA, prior to any interview.
-To find the nearest testing center, go to www.ets.org/gre.
+The Graduate Record Examination (GRE) must be completed and results entered on NursingCAS, prior to any interview.
+To find the nearest testing center, go here.
 MTSA's GRE code is 1410.
-(NOTE: The GRE is waived for applicants who have earned a master's or doctoral degree from a regionally accredited college or university in the United States.)
+The official scores should be sent to MTSA Admissions Office, P.O.
+Box 417, Madison, TN 37116.
+(NOTE: The GRE is waived for applicants who have earned a master's or doctoral degree from a regionally accredited college or university in the United States